IPP Policy Brief n°26

 Wednesday than those with at most a high-school degree (45% vs. 41%),

-even though they worked more hours per week (36 hours vs. 33 hours). - The 2013 reform of the school schedule has given mothers an opportunity
+even though they worked more hours per week (36 hours vs. 33 hours).

 to re-allocate their working time: without increasing their number of hours